 Art is another story.
-It’s pretty obvious if Jack has paints out and she doesn’t that something is going on.
+It’s pretty obvious if Jack has paints out and she doesn’t.
 When she was younger, I could make some substitutions.
 Instead of giving her regular paint, I would give her bathtub paint—soap, really.
 It colored things but was easy to clean and didn’t stain.
 Now that she’s older, though, she catches on to these things, so I’ve had to make a plan, and after her amazing work last week, I think I’m ready to share it!

 - Break projects into steps: Really, this has been a sanity saver for all of us, not just the two year old.
 Sometimes it’s hard to find a large uninterrupted block of time to complete a project in one sitting, but if we do a step or two and then come back later for more, it’s easier to fit in projects that might otherwise get passed over.
 It also gives less time for frustration (on everybody’s part!) to build.

 - Prepare materials ahead of time: Again, this is helpful for kids of all ages.
 If you have the materials they need sitting out, there’s less confusion for everyone.
 I also do any cutting ahead of time for my daughter because if it’s already cut, she’s good with it, but if she thinks I’m helping her out, she doesn’t like that.
 Another tip: if you’re working on a table, tape your papers onto the table before you start.
 It’s no fun to have someone sneeze and blow their paper onto someone else’s.
 Not that that’s happened around here or anything.

 - Exchange materials: I can’t pass off the bathtub paints anymore, but I do sometimes make substitutions.
 If it’s been a crazy day and you can’t imagine adding watercolor paints to the mix, bring out the watercolor pencils instead.
 We’ve done projects that called for oil paints with oil pastels and they looked great, the mess was minimized, and everyone was able to be successful.